JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesDatabases.md

 ### 2NF
 - Table already be in 1NF
-- Must contain no partial dependences
+- Must contain no partial dependencies
 - eg. If there is a composite key there could be a partial dependancy on one of them.

 ### 3NF
 - Table already be in 2NF
-- Must contain no non-key dependences
+- Must contain no non-key dependencies, also know as transitive functional dependencies
 - All attributes are dependent on the primary key
+- eg. if a place is a primary key, then the company that owns it depends on that place, but memebers of the company are transitivy dependent on the company.

 ## Query
 The action of searching a database to retrieve a specific peice of data.
 A **complex query** has more than 1 search critera, often checking more than 1 field.
 Might be sorted by a primary key